OpenTechStrategies/csv2wiki/README.md

 # csv2wiki: CSV->wiki converter

-[csv2wiki](csv2wiki): An open source script to convert rows in a CSV file to pages in a wiki.
+[csv2wiki](csv2wiki): An open source program to convert rows in a CSV file to pages in a wiki.

 csv2wiki requires Python 3.
-So far, only [MediaWiki](https://mediawiki.org/), version 1.28.2 or later, is supported, but it would not be hard to extend it to support other wiki APIs.
+So far, only [MediaWiki](https://mediawiki.org/) (v1.28.2 or later) is supported,
+but it would not be hard to extend this to support other wikis.

+## Usage

 Basic usage from current directory:

-        $ python3 -m csv2wiki -c CONFIG [OPTIONS] CSV
+        $ python3 -m csv2wiki -c CONFIG_FILE [OPTIONS] CSV

-or after installing as a package

-        $ pip install -e .

-or from a different directory using PYTHONPATH
+You can run from a different directory by using PYTHONPATH:

-        $ PYTHONPATH=<install_dir> python3 -m csv2wiki <ARGS>
+        $ PYTHONPATH=<install_dir> python3 -m csv2wiki ...etc...

+You can also just run `csv2wiki` after installing it as a package:

+        $ pip3 install -e .

 Run `python3 -m csv2wiki --help` to see complete usage.
 Summary: